oarina/mortgage-calculator/REDME.md

 # UX
 ## First-time home buyer Goals

 ### Target users

-* Anyone in Ireland who is considering buying their first home and have already been to a bank/s and are looking to estimate a good deal factoring in potential rise in interest rates as per ECB.
+* Anyone in Ireland who is considering buying their first home and have already been to a bank's and are looking to estimate a good deal factoring in potential rise in interest rates as per ECB.

+*

 ### User Goals

+- Quick estimate slider
+- Black swan event calculation
+- Best case scenario calcuation for the market

 #### Calculator fills those needs accordingly